Misleading Graphs

 Grade 6-8

-Graphs can distort data through tricks like truncated axes, inconsistent scales, or cherry-picked time ranges to create false impressions.
+Misleading graphs are data visualizations that distort the truth through techniques like truncated axes, inconsistent scales, cherry-picked time ranges, or manipulated aspect ratios to create false impressions and lead viewers to wrong conclusions.
 Misleading graphs are everywhere - in ads, politics, news.

 Definition